-Ivanka Trump’s Clothing And Family Pics Channel Kate Middleton
+Ivanka Trump Clothing And Family Pics Channel Kate Middleton

 — cole ???? (@NicoleCarrr) January 21, 2017

-Ivanka and her son, Joseph, visited the Smithsonian Museum of Natural History and when a butterfly landed on Trump’s finger, mother and son were completely enamored.
-The tender mother-and-son image shows the two engrossed in admiring the butterfly while Ivanka holds Joseph close.
+Ivanka and her son, Joseph, visited the Smithsonian Museum of Natural History and when a butterfly landed on Trump’s finger, mother and son were completely “enamored.”
+The “tender mother-and-son” image shows the two engrossed in admiring the butterfly while Ivanka holds Joseph close.

 Trump captioned the photo, “Exploring the wonders of the @smithsonian National Museum of Natural History,” and added a butterfly emoji at the end.